 Phase One desk study reports will be carried out to obtain more detailed site specific information.
-This will include a review of information held by other departments within the Authority, for example planning or building control records and other publicly available sources of information including the Coal Authority and the British Geological Survey A review of information held will occur in light of new guidance values or standards, or if there is a change of current land use.
+This will include a review of information held by other departments within the Authority, for example planning or building control records.
+A review of information held will occur in light of new guidance values or standards, or if there is a change of current land use.